 - Host participatory knowledge sharing events on issues of national importance that are impacting the lives of vulnerable children and youth.

-- Package and mobilize the best and promising practices for improving the lives of vulnerable and at-risk young people
+- Package and mobilize the best and promising practices for improving the lives of vulnerable young people

 - Encourage, support, and facilitate collaborations between Wisdom2Action members, including academic partnerships